-What is the Jumbo Mortgage Limit in 2020?
+What is the New 2021 Jumbo Mortgage Limit?

 What are Jumbo Mortgage Rates Today?

 Mortgage rates are currently at historic lows.
 GuardHill offers jumbo mortgage rates in the 2’s and works with numerous investors and lenders to match your credit profile with the lowest possible interest rate for your jumbo loan.

 What is the Difference Between a Jumbo and Conforming Loan?

 The critical difference between a jumbo and conforming loan is the loan size.
 Since jumbo loans are larger than conforming loans, they are inherently riskier to mortgage companies and may require the borrower to meet stricter guidelines.
 Additionally, unlike conforming loans, jumbo loans typically do not require the borrower to have private mortgage insurance, no matter the down payment size.

 Jumbo Loan Requirements – How to Qualify for a Jumbo Loan